-Creative Task: Past, present and future
+Ice breaker task Past, present and future

 - Imagine a day in the life of a version of you in the future.
 How are they like you and how might they differ? - What might you be wearing, eating or doing?
-What job might you have, where might you live? - ◆ Create a mood board online or with old magazines/newspapers that tells the story of a day in your future life.
+What job might you have, where might you live? - Create a mood board online or with old magazines/newspapers that tells the story of a day in your future life.
 You could even draw or write a story instead. - Think about what your life might be like in 50 to 100 years in the future.
-There are no limits to what your future-self might be doing, only your imagination, how creative can you be? - ✦ How can you use your mood board to help you set goals and make plans that help you reach to your imaged future self?
+There are no limits to what your future-self might be doing, only your imagination, how creative can you be? - How can you use your mood board to help you set goals and make plans that help you reach to your imaged future self?

-- Page 19: Writing a letter to your future-self worksheet worksheet to help identify future goals and aspirations. - Page 27: Getting a job worksheet worksheet to help set goals for gaining employment. - Page 46: Exploring an industry worksheet worksheet to help explore/research important information about industries. - Page 18: Goal setting worksheet a grid to support goal setting. - Page 28: Climb a ladder to success worksheet worksheet to help understand steps for reaching a bigger goal. - Page 29: How to eat an elephant worksheet worksheet to help breakdown bigger goals into smaller goals.
+Page 19: Writing a letter to your future-self worksheet - worksheet to help identify future goals and aspirations.

+Page 23: Getting a job worksheet - worksheet to help set goals for gaining employment.

+Page 42: Exploring an industry worksheet - worksheet to help explore/research important information about industries.